iroy2000/immutablejs-for-beginners/README.md

 **If you are looking for basic concepts**, please look at the last section `Resources`, I put up a few links to hook you up with some important concepts in Immutable / Immutablejs.

+## Join our conversation for Immutable.js for beginners on [Slack](https://immutablejs4beginners.slack.com/)

 ## Table of Contents
 * [Map](#map)